Santa Cruz de Bravo

 Santa Cruz de Bravo is a town and municipality in Oaxaca in south-western Mexico.
-The municipality covers an area of 112.27 km² at an average height of 1,640 meters above sea level.
+The municipality covers an area of 112.27 km2 at an average height of 1,640 meters above sea level.

 It is part of the Silacayoapam District in the Mixteca Region.

-As of 2005, the municipality had 86 households with a total population of 379, of whom 12 spoke indigenous languages.
+As of 2005 the municipality had 86 households with a total population of 379, of whom 12 spoke indigenous languages.

-The main town, originally Rancho Santa Cruz, is named after Leonardo Bravo, father of Nicolás Bravo, one of the heroes of the wars of independence.
+The main town, originally Rancho Santa Cruz, is named after Leonardo Bravo, father of 19th century interim Mexican president Nicolás Bravo.

+Geography

 It is located on the main road from Silacayoapam to Mariscala de Juárez.